tchx84/yaas-web-gitorious-wiki/Home.markdown

 Both packages are written in Ruby.
 Fedora Linux is the target platform; the installation documentation and packages are specifically targetted at Fedora.
 The software should also work fine on other distributions, but with non-Fedora setups you will be on your own in terms of installation, configuration and support.

-The software is developed against Ruby 1.9.x. yaas-web is developed against Rails 3.0 and is expected to work against Rails 3.1, but this has not yet been tested.
+The software is developed against Ruby 1.9.3. yaas-web is developed against Rails 3.2.
+It is intended for use on Fedora 18.

-**yaas-server** should work fine on Fedora 11 through Fedora 17.

-**yaas-web** is intended for use on Fedora 17.

 # Installation